333networks/Masterserver-Qt5/README.md

 Website: [https://333networks.com](https://333networks.com)

 ## INSTALL
 The masterserver requires the Qt5 library v5.9.5 or above to run.
-On linux, these binaries are available through the repository as `qt5-default` or `qt5-base`.
-For example, on Debian/Ubuntu, you can install the libraries through `sudo apt-get install qt5-default`.
+On linux, these binaries are available through the repository as `qt5-default` or `qtbase5-dev`.

 After installing the Qt5 libraries, check which version is installed and active:
 ```